windowsmaster09/FREE-MINECRAFT-prank/README.md

 # FREE V-BUCKS prank
-This is my new project called "FREE MINECRAFT".
+This is my new project called "FREE V-BUCKS".
 Its idea is to play a prank on someone who is "bad" with computers.
 Have fun :)!

 1. Send this to someone
+2. Open it as Administrator
-2. Have fun watching their reaction
+3. Have fun watching their reaction